 We do not permit campers to call home except in emergencies and on a camper’s birthday.
-In our experience it is very disruptive for a child who is learning to get the most of the summer if he or she knows a phone call is available.
-For any child prone to homesickness with which we work harder then anyone to help overcome, phone contact in 95% of cases is regressive.
-If you wish to have more detailed information on this policy please request our COMMUNICATION POLICY PRINTOUT or read this in our parent articles at www.manitoucamp.com
+It is very disruptive for a child if they know a phone call is available.
+For any child prone to homesickness, phone contact in 95% of cases is regressive.
+We also work extremely hard and are very well-trained in dealing with homesickness at camp.
+If you wish to have more detailed information on this policy please request our COMMUNICATION POLICY PRINTOUT by contacting firstname.lastname@example.org

-If you do not hear from us right away, please understand we may have to arrange to call you back.
-Often the Camp Directors and other staff will be busy and assuming your child is doing well, you may not get a return call until the end of the day, or the following morning, when we can catch up from the day’s events.
-So please be patient if we do not call you right back.
+Please understand that we are very busy at camp making your child’s experience incredible!
+If you have evidence of a major and concerning issue, our number is 705-389-2410.
+If you do not hear back from us right away, please understand we may have to arrange to call you back.
+Often the Camp Directors and other staff will be busy and assuming your child is doing well, you may not get a return call for 24-48 hours, when we can catch up from the day’s events.
+Please be patient if we do not call you right back, as camp is a very busy place!
 Remember no news is good news.

 CAMPER BIRTHDAYS: Campers (not their siblings) can phone parents on their birthday only (not on their parent’s birthday).
 All camper calls to parents on their birthday are made AFTER Lunch between 1:30 and 2:00 and calls are limited to 5 minutes in length.
 Campers also receive a birthday cake, special all camp “Happy Birthday” sing along, special cabin get together, along with a spin of the famous birthday wheel (where they can win a movie night, special snack and other great prizes).

-EMERGENCY NUMBER: If it is a life and death situation, you can call Jeff‘s cabin at 7O5-389-2792.
+EMERGENCY NUMBER: If it is a life and death situation, you can call 416-525-6177.
 This number should never be used unless it is an ABSOLUTE EMERGENCY and you need to get a hold of us right away (after 8:00 P.M. at night).
 If there is any abuse of this emergency number it will leave us no choice but to resort to the regular camp numbers.
 We sincerely hope this number will never be used.

 COMMUNICATION DURING AND AFTER THE SUMMER

-If there is a problem, whether of a behavioural, social or medical nature, we will call you to discuss the matter, in the event a counselor, unit head, director or physician feels that it is in the best interest of the camper or parent.
-As indicated in our medical section, we will call you if your child is in the health center for any significant length of time (usually if they are there for more than 24 hours), or put on antibiotics, and so on.
-For our 1st time campers, the unit heads or a director will call within the first 4-5 days of camp.
+If there is a problem, whether of a behavioural, social, or medical nature, we will call you to discuss the matter, in the event a counsellor, unit head, director or physician feels that it is in the best interest of the camper or 9parent.
+As indicated in our medical section, we will call you if your child is in the health centre for any significant length of time (usually if they are there for more than 24 hours), or put on antibiotics, and so on.
+For our 1st time campers, the unit heads will call within the first 4-5 days of camp.

-We do not provide “camper letters” from counsellors because in the long run this does more harm to the camp and your child than the goodwill and PR we get out of it.
-For counsellors to write camper letters once per session it means realistically (without the use of a computer) they have to spend on average about 6 -10 hours minimum to provide a proper letter.
-This means that our counsellors for a few days have to find 3 hours during the day that would otherwise be used to supervise and manage their campers.
-When counsellors provide camper letters the end result is poor supervision and unhappy campers.
+We do not provide “camper letters” from counsellors.
+For counsellors to write camper letters once per session it means realistically (without the use of a computer) they have to spend on average about 6 -10 hours minimum to provide a proper letter, which means that our counsellors wouldn’t be able to properly supervise and manage their campers.
 We already demand so much from our staff that we feel it is imprudent to provide these letters.
 All counsellors do complete detailed camper profile forms and if you wish to inquire about these forms feel free to contact us after the summer.
-We are more than happy to review these forms with you.
-If we have serious concerns we always contact the parents in any event but if you wish to review your son or daughter’s form we can give you the counsellor and unit head’s view on many matters.
-For example, leadership abilities, respect for campers, staff and camp, adherence to camp rules, hygiene, ability to connect with kids in cabin, favourite activities, medical issues and much more!
-Often we can partner with you in discussing your child’s evaluation and give advice re schools or contribute useful information that may assist your child as they navigate their personal situation.
+These forms include leadership abilities, respect for campers, staff and camp, adherence to camp rules, hygiene, ability to connect with kids in cabin, favourite activities, medical issues and much more!

 WHO YOU WILL HEAR FROM

-MELISSA BRUCE: Melissa is our Health and Wellness Director.
+MELISSA BRUCE: Melissa is our Assistant Director joining us full time in the office.
 She manages the Health Center, creating an efficient and safe space for all campers and staff.
-Melissa is in charge of our Canoe Tripping Program.
+Melissa is in charge of our Canoe Tripping Program and Off-Season Staff and Rental Program.
 Melissa works to ensure dietary needs are met for campers at meal times ensuring a successful experience for all campers.
+Along with Alec, Melissa is in charge of hiring staff including off-season, medical and kitchen staff.
 As a former Manitou counsellor, Activity Head, Unit Head and CIT Coordinator, Melissa has seen all aspects of camp and has a way of making everyone who meets her feel appreciated for their role at camp.
-Melissa returns for her 12th summer.
+Melissa returns for her 17th summer.